Ckrenzer/Winter-Livestock-Data/README.md

 Updated the scraper so that you are no longer required to remove the csv file on your computer.
 Further, the cleaning script now arranges the data in chronological order.

 ### UPDATE 3/12/2021
 The collection files have been replaced by a more comprehensive Rmd file.
 This Rmd file is capable of going through different market report IDs and finding La Junta market reports--we can now collect historical data!
 The number of observations has increased threefold.
-About a fifth of the data is missing the date value, and I am unsure whether the date simply wasn't provided or if my scraper is missing something.
+About five percent of the data is missing the date value, and I am unsure whether the date simply wasn't provided or if my scraper is missing something.